 Earnings on Tap: Exelon

-Exelon (EXC) will be reporting latest results before the markets open Wednesday.
-Wall Street analysts are expecting earnings of $0.54 per share in the second quarter compared with $0.33 per diluted share reported in the corresponding period a year ago.
+Utility company Exelon (EXC) is scheduled to report its latest numbers Thursday morning before the markets open.
+The consensus estimate is calling for earnings of $0.65 per share compared with $0.91 per diluted share reported in the fourth quarter a year ago.

 Gazala Parveen does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.